ekodidik/ojs2-ici-export-plugin/README.md

 # Installation

-1. Download the latest release and save as tar.gz file;
+1. Download the latest release.
+Unzip the file and rename the extracted directory to copernicus.
+Compress the copernicus dirctory into copernicus.tar.gz;
 2. As a journal manager, Open Plugin Management > Install A New Plugin.
 You must have the privilege to install a new plugin from the OJS site administrator;
-3. Choose the downloaded file and click the Install button.
+3. Choose the copernicus.tar.gz file and click the Install button.

 Once the XML file exported, follow the adding issues instruction through the ICI the journal system from https://journals.indexcopernicus.com/api/download/issues_manual_en.pdf.